twada/qunit-tap/README.md

 USAGE
 ---------------------------------------
-Two steps are required to use QUnit-TAP.
+Three steps are required to use QUnit-TAP.

+1. load/require qunit.js
-1. load/require qunit-tap.js
+2. load/require qunit-tap.js
-2. Call `qunitTap` function with two or three arguments.
+3. Call `qunitTap` function with two or three arguments.
 The first argument is QUnit reference, the second is print-like function for TAP output.
 And the third argument is object to customize default behavior.
 (Note that the first and second argument is mandatory, and the third argument is optional.)

 ### usage example 1 : QUnit-TAP initialization under SpiderMonkey
     load("path/to/qunit.js");